 Get the latest updates and event listings from the International Rescue Committee in Denver, CO, and learn how you can help welcome newly arrived refugees.

-Work one-on-one with a client to help provide supplemental English language training.
+Tutors will work one-on-one with a newly-arrived refugee individual to help build their English language skills.